Why Haven’t I Heard From My Attorney?

-During a personal injury lawsuit, there are many different stages that must be completed before you can receive compensation for your injuries, beginning with evidence gathering.
+During a Georgia injury lawsuit, there are many different stages and challenges that must be completed before you can receive compensation for your injuries, beginning with evidence gathering.

-After the accident, your attorney must gather as much evidence and information as possible so that they can draft a demand letter and file a lawsuit.
+After the accident, your attorney must gather and review as much evidence and information as possible so that they can draft a demand letter and file a lawsuit.

 Types of evidence and information your attorney will collect: